-Table 1 below shows how effective asset management helps support 'Everyone's Essex - our plan for levelling up the county: 2021-2025'
+Table 1 below shows how effective asset management helps support 'Everyone's Essex - our plan for levelling up the county'

 Table 1.
-'Everyone's Essex - our plan for levelling up the county: 2021-2025'
+'Everyone's Essex - our plan for levelling up the county'

-Everyone's Essex Outcomes Outcome Commitments How the Asset Management Strategy helps achieve the Outcomes Everyone's Economy - Strong Inclusive & Sustainable Economy GOOD JOBS: we will work hard to address the impacts of the Coronavirus pandemic on unemployment by supporting business recovery and building a stronger economy for the future, enabling people to build the skills they need to be part of it, and working alongside Essex businesses to help reduce barriers to employment for disadvantaged groups.
+Everyone's Essex Outcomes Outcome Commitments How the Asset Management Strategy helps achieve the Outcomes Everyone's Economy - Strong Inclusive & Sustainable Economy GOOD JOBS: we will work hard to address the impacts of recent global events by supporting business recovery and building a stronger economy for the future, enabling people to build the skills they need to be part of it, and working alongside Essex businesses to help reduce barriers to employment for disadvantaged groups.
 Essex County Council supports the commercial needs and economic growth desired in the County through ensuring its Highways assets are safe, accessible, serviceable and sustainable.
 This provides access to key national and international destinations, supported by reliable journey times, which creates the right environment to attract investment and employers to the area.
-These benefits address the impact of the global pandemic on unemployment by supporting business recovery, creating employment opportunities for all skills levels, and creating the right environment for building a stronger economy for the future.
+These benefits address the impact of recent global events by supporting business recovery, creating employment opportunities for all skills levels, and creating the right environment for building a stronger and sustainable economy for the future.
 The highway network also provides access to colleges, universities and other training establishments, enabling people to pursue the training they need to enter job markets and develop careers.
 INFRASTRUCTURE: we will deliver and maintain high quality infrastructure to improve opportunities for people living in Essex as well as supporting a growing economy and the delivery of new homes and communities by investing in the region of £1 billion by the end of this council.
 The highway network and related infrastructure assets provides access for heavy good vehicles, machinery, materials and services to deliver new homes to communities.
-FUTURE GROWTH AND INVESTMENT: we will help grow existing businesses and the economic sectors of the future in Essex, including the arts, and secure high levels of new investment by working with partners to promote the county, by creating the conditions for growth and by maximising the We will maximise the use of available budgets by co-ordinating with major projects to ensure that asset management needs are considered and addressed in any funding bids, and that maintenance programmes where possible, complement works targeted at growth and investment.
+FUTURE GROWTH AND INVESTMENT: we will help grow existing businesses and the economic sectors of the future in Essex, including the arts, and secure high levels of new investment by working with partners to promote the county, by creating the conditions for growth and by maximising the impact of public sector spend within the county.
+We will maximise the use of available budgets by co-ordinating with major projects to ensure that asset management needs are considered and addressed in any funding bids, and that maintenance programmes where possible, complement works targeted at growth and investment.
+GREEN GROWTH: we will develop Essex as a centre for innovation, supporting new technologies and business models to enable our Linking business corridors and enterprise zones through reliable roads, footways and cycleways, increases the accessibility of these innovation centres.
+This enables job mobility, economy to contribute to a Greener Essex and secure green jobs for the future by ensuring we have the right local skills and drawing in investment opportunities. allowing the appropriate skills to move into the County bringing the benefits of innovation and investment.